StoiridhProject/Stoiridh-Qbs-Tools/doc/source/library/qbs/index.rst

-:py:mod:`stoiridhtools.qbs` module
+Qbs Services
 ====================================================================================================

 ..
 Copyright 2015-2016 Stòiridh Project.
 ..
 This file is under the FDL licence, see LICENCE.FDL for details.

-.. moduleauthor:: William McKIE <mckie.william@hotmail.co.uk>
 .. sectionauthor:: William McKIE <mckie.william@hotmail.co.uk>

-.. py:module:: stoiridhtools.qbs

 ----------------------------------------------------------------------------------------------------

-The :py:mod:`stoiridhtools.qbs` module provides a tool to scan the environment variables of the Operating System in order to find :term:`Qbs`.
+The modules described in this chapter provide tools to interact with :term:`Qbs`.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

-   qbs/qbs
-   qbs/scanner
+   qbs
+   scanner